openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 To build your project using CMake with the default build tools currently available on your machine, execute the following commands:

 > **NOTE**: Make sure you set environment variables first by running `<INSTALL_DIR>/setupvars.sh` (or `setupvars.bat` for Windows).
-Otherwise the `OpenVINO_DIR` variable won't be configured properly to pass `find_package` calls.
+Otherwise the `OpenVINO_DIR` variable will not be configured properly to pass `find_package` calls.

 ```sh
 cd build/
 cmake ../project
 cmake --build .
 ```
-It's allowed to specify additional build options (e.g. to build CMake project on Windows with a specific build tools).
-Please refer to the [CMake page](https://cmake.org/cmake/help/latest/manual/cmake.1.html#manual:cmake(1)) for details.
+It is allowed to specify additional build options (e.g. to build CMake project on Windows with a specific build tools).
+For details, refer to the [CMake page](https://cmake.org/cmake/help/latest/manual/cmake.1.html#manual:cmake(1)).

 ## Run Your Application

-Congratulations, you have made your first application with OpenVINO™ toolkit, now you may run it.
+Once you have made your first application with OpenVINO™ toolkit, you may run it.

-## See also
+## See Also

  - [OpenVINO™ Runtime Preprocessing](./preprocessing_overview.md)
  - [Using Encrypted Models with OpenVINO&trade;](./protecting_model_guide.md)